Fiserv/universal-commerce/docs/documentation/introduction.md

 ##What are the verticals in Connected Commerce (uCom)?
-We have Petro (Petroleum Industry), Quick Service Restaurants (QSR), Automobiles, Grocery, Sports Arena and H&W (Health and Wellness).
+We have Petro (Petroleum Industry), Quick Service Restaurants (QSR), Automobiles, Grocery, Sports Arena and Health and (H&W).

 To start integrating with Connected Commerce (uCom), please refer to our <a href="/product/UniversalCommerce/docs/?path=docs/documentation/Standard_Implementation_Guide.md">Implementation Guide</a> section.